Boozy Margarita Cupcakes

 - 1 1/2 teaspoons lime zest zest of one lime

 - 1 tablespoon tequila

 - 1/2 teaspoon salt

-- coarse colored sugar and salt for “rims”
+- coarse sugar to taste, optional for topping

-- In a large bowl, mix together lime juice, lime zest, soy milk, oil, tequila, vanilla and sugar.
+- In a large bowl, mix together lime juice, lime zest, milk, oil, tequila, vanilla, and sugar.

 - Add the dry ingredients to the lime mixture and stir until just combined.